-- Place the dough in the fridge for 10 minutes.
+- Place the dough in the fridge for 20 or in the freezer for 10 minutes.
 This will make the dough easier to work with.

-- Place cookies on a baking sheet lined with parchment paper and bake for 6 minutes or until the edges begin to brown.
+- Place on a baking sheet lined with parchment paper and bake for 6 minutes or until the edges are golden.
+Let the cookies cool completely.

-- Spoon over the cooled cookies and wait for the glaze to set before 1) eating or 2) storing in an airtight container.
+- Spoon over the cooled cookies and wait for the glaze to set.